 Q: I am a full-time JD student that is graduating next year.
-I am planning to take less than 12 credits in either fall 2013 or spring 2014.
+I am planning to take less than 12 credits in either fall semester or spring semester.
 Am I eligible for financial aid?

 - If you plan to take between 6 and 11 credits, it is best to send your fall and spring semester enrollment intentions to our office via email.
 This will help to prevent delays of your disbursements and refunds.
 Once we receive your enrollment intentions, we will customize your cost of attendance budget to reflect your projected enrollment.
 It is best to let us know your enrollment intentions at least 3 weeks before classes start to ensure that your financial aid is not delayed.

 Q: What types of financial aid can I receive as a law student at Chicago-Kent?